Asonyx/Asonyx/README.md

 ## Hi there 👋
+I'm Asonyx, or by my real name Gael.

+I'm a french developper currently studying informatic.

+I'm passionate about AI stuff and game developpement, I really enjoy making mods for games.

+I don't know what to say else so if you have any question, feel free to contact me.

+To contact me, DM me on discord : **asonyx**

 <!--
 **Asonyx/Asonyx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.